geofeedia/drone-k8s/README.md

 Commands we use to update a deployment
 ```
-# perform patch of deployment which enlists the "strategy" defined in the resource if it's
+# perform patch of deployment which enlists the "strategy" defined in the resource definition
-# a rolling-update of the deployment
 kubectl patch ... my-deployment -p `{ ... }`
 ```